Pfzuo/pfzuo.github.io/pages/1_homepage.md

 ## News

 ---
+Our two papers "Aceso: Achieving Efficient Fault Tolerance in Memory-Disaggregated Key-Value Stores" and "CHIME: A Cache-Efficient and High-Performance Hybrid Index on Disaggregated Memory" were accepted by [SOSP'2024](https://sigops.org/s/conferences/sosp/2024/index.html).
+Congratulations to Zhisheng and Xuchuan!

 * Our paper "Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention" was accepted by [USENIX ATC'2024](https://www.usenix.org/conference/atc24/presentation/gao-bin-cost).
 Congratulations to Bin Gao!

 * Our paper "Ditto: An Elastic and Adaptive Memory-Disaggregated Caching System" was accepted by [SOSP'2023](https://sosp2023.mpi-sws.org/).
 Congratulations to Jiacheng!